Packaged Simulations¶

 Machine-learning Force Fields¶

-CuspAI publishes JAX exports of MACE, UMA, and Orb on the Hugging Face Hub — one repository per model so each retains its upstream license:
+CuspAI publishes JAX exports of MACE and Orb on the Hugging Face Hub — one repository per model so each retains its upstream license:

 | Model | Hugging Face repository | License |